Follow the steps below to apply for the Small Business Cashflow Scheme (SBCS). Applications are open until 31 December 2023.

 - if there’s a potential risk of defaulting.

-Customers with myIR will receive these notifications in their myIR account.
-Customers with no myIR account will receive a letter.
+Customers will receive these notifications in their myIR account.
 Reminders and early warning notices will follow redirect rules.

-You must provide accurate information during the application process.
-False or misleading information, or getting any subsidy or payment you were not entitled to, may be subject to an investigation including for offences under the Crimes Act 1961 or the Tax Administration Act 1994.
+You must provide accurate information during the application and drawdown request processes.
+Providing false or misleading information or getting any subsidy or payment you were not entitled to may be subject to an investigation including for offences under the Crimes Act 1961 or the Tax Administration Act 1994.

 We do not provide financial or legal advice.